amperity/amperity-docs/amperity_reference/source/courier_groups.rst

 .. courier-groups-view-start

-The **Sources** page shows the status of all courier groups, including when they last ran or updated, and its current status.
+The **Configured** tab in the **Workflows** page shows the status of all courier group workflows including when they last ran, and its current status.
+The **Sources** page also shows the status of all courier groups.

 .. courier-groups-view-end